CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 From time to time, on a limited basis, CLS may contact organisations for the purposes of providing information on CLS’s products and services.
 Should the organisation or individual representative contacted indicate that they do not wish to receive further communications, their contact details will be deleted save for the purposes of maintaining a suppression list.

-Ensuring compliance with data principles is the responsibility of the Marketing Manager.
-If you have a complaint about the processing of your Personal Data, you should put forward the matter in writing to Noel Inge, Managing Director (see contact details below).
+Ensuring compliance with data principles is the responsibility of the Privacy Officer.
+If you have a complaint about the processing of your Personal Data, you should put forward the matter in writing to the Privacy Officer (see contact details below).
 An investigation of the complaint will be carried out to the extent that is appropriate based on the merits of the specific case and you will be informed of the progress and the outcome of the complaint within a reasonable period.

 CILEx Law School aims to provide all of its students with the support and guidance they need to achieve success.
 The Student Code of Conduct sets out the standard of conduct we expect of you as a student of CILEx Law School and that we believe is consistent with helping you to undertake your studies in a supportive and non-threatening environment.